varunjain99/onnx-xla/README.md

 TODO:

-1. Fix bug that only allows one run iteration

-2. Fix bug in python setup.py develop (unable to copy module from build_ext)
+1. Fix bug in python setup.py develop (unable to copy module from build_ext)

-3. Continue translating imagenet models (starting from resnet)
+2. Merge PRs for node translate and test imagenet model translations

-4. Use utility macros in onnx_xla and python_onnxifi to perform asserts
+3. Use utility macros in onnx_xla and python_onnxifi to perform asserts

-5. Clean up onnx_xla/backend.cc macros
+4. Clean up onnx_xla/backend.cc macros

-6. Update Onnx submodule (update ONNX_SYMBOL_NAME change and memory fence event pointer change)
+5. Update Onnx submodule (version tag PR)

-7. Add support for half in python interface to ONNXIFI
+6. Add support for half in python interface to ONNXIFI

-8. Add strided numpy array support ot python interface to ONNXIFI
+7. Add strided numpy array support ot python interface to ONNXIFI

-9. Add weight descriptor support to the python interface to ONNXIFI
+8. Add weight descriptor support to the python interface to ONNXIFI

 Steps to test: